 MAT insurance market in Asia-Pacific

 Japan held over one-third of the regional MAT insurance business.
 Japan and China together held more than 50% of the business, and the remainders were dispersed among other markets.
-The top 10 insurers accounted for more than 50% of the market in 2019.
+The top 10 insurers accounted for more than 50% of the market.
 Regulatory developments in China and India regarding foreign ownership opened the insurance market for multinational insurers.

 MAT insurance market in Europe